POWERVHD/TweeTalk/README.md

-# KPTwitter - A Mini Twitter Clone 🐦
+# TweeTalk - A Mini Twitter Clone 🐦

 KPTwitter is a **Django-based social media application** where users can create, edit, and delete tweets.
 It includes a user authentication system, a searchable tweet list, and a contact form to submit user issues.